openbmc/openbmc/upstream-layers/meta-arm/meta-arm-bsp/documentation/corstone1000-a320/topics/tests.md

 2. Run the software stack as described in the Running the FVP model section of the Build, Flash and Run chapter.

-3. On the Host Processor terminal host side, stop the execution of U-Boot when prompted to do so with the message `Press any key to stop`.
+3. On the Host Processor terminal host side, stop the execution of U-Boot when prompted to do so with the message `Hit any key to stop autoboot`.

    :::note
    There is a timeout of 3 seconds to stop the execution at the U-Boot prompt.
 The U-Boot  prompt looks as follows: